 Upon successful completion of this command in the pop-over window, you may click on the green "Data collection finished" button to return to the GUI.
 A new tab, labeled "Chart" will have been created in the right-hand panel.
-Under that tab, clicking on a ligand name will center the visualization window at the ligand and also display the protein surface and FragMap densities.
-For ease of viewing of the molecular graphics, you may wish to deselect the "Protein Surface" and "Protein Cartoon" representations under the "FragMap" tab in the right-hand panel.
-After returing to the "Chart" tab and clicking on a ligand name, click on the "Show GFE" button in the upper right-hand corner to display the atom-wise Grid Free Energy (GFE) contributions to the total Ligand Grid Free Energy (LGFE) shown in bar-graph format, also under the "Chart" tab.
-The GFEs will all be shown in the molecular visualization window as scalar numbers adjacent to their respective atoms.
+Under that tab, clicking on a ligand name will center the visualization window at the ligand.